SecurityAttributes/SecurityPosture/Use_Cases/README.md

 Kestrel and SBOM were not used in that particular scenario but their use cases will show up in other scenarios.

+See the following sections for the detailed use cases:
 - [CACAO](./CACAO)
 - [PACE](./PACE)
 - [OpenC2](./OpenC2)